Women and the Koran

 33:49 O believers, if you marry believing women then divorce them, before touching them, you owe them no fixed term to reckon.
 So make provision for them and set them free in an honourable way.

 65:1 O Prophet, if you divorce your women, divorce them when they have completed their menstrual period.
 Calculate the period and fear Allah your Lord.
 Do not drive them out of their homes, and let them not go out, unless they have committed a manifest foul act.
 Those are the bounds of Allah.
 He who transgresses the bounds of Allah has surely wronged himself.
-You do not know, Allah may perhaps bring about something new after that.
+You do not know,

 65:2 Then, when they have reached their term, retain them honourably or part with them honourably, calling two just witnesses from among yourselves.
 Administer the witnessing to Allah Himself.
 By that is exhorted whoever believes in Allah and the Last Day.
 He who fears Allah, He will grant him a way out;